xy7313/xy7313.github.io/_posts/2017-04-14-Salesforce2-Admin-Beginner.md

 2. if a user is assigned to a profile that has the Groups tab set to Tab Hidden, the user won’t see the Groups menu item in Salesforce1, even though an administrator has included it in the menu.
 3. Salesforce1 Navigation：The first item in the Selected list becomes your users’ Salesforce1 landing page.
 4. Tabs: The navigation menu in a community isn’t controlled via the Navigation Menu settings page.
 Instead, the tabs that are specified in Tabs & Pages in the community’s administration settings determine the contents of the community’s navigation menu.
-5. using compact layouts to put important fields into object record headers
+5. using compact layouts to put important fields into object record headers.
+Create a new compact layout and give it a label.
+Add up to 10 fields.
 6. object record pages have page layouts that can be customized, actions have action layouts that can be customized

-?? mobile后两个纯粹瞎写啊，得问问
+?? mobile后两个纯粹瞎写a

 ##### 6. Chatter Basics
 1. Feed tracking in Salesforce highlights changes to records by automatically announcing them in the record’s feed.